robinrendle/robinrendle.com/_posts/2020-02-25-h-is-for-hawk.md

 city: San Francisco
 ---

 Helen Macdonald’s novel _H Is for Hawk_ is infuriating because it’s overwhelmingly kind and has just the sort of style that I often shoot for in _Adventures_.
 It hops and skips along, without a mean bone in its body.
-There’s so much momentum to every paragraph, every sentence that you cannot help but become infatuated with Helen’s care for detail.
+There’s so much momentum to every paragraph, every sentence, that you cannot help but become infatuated with Helen’s care for detail.

 This is one of those books where I find that I don’t care much for the subject matter (hawks) but you cannot stop me from reading everything Helen has to say about them.
 This, I feel, is the mark of a truly great book.